-- Undertake independent research on a topic related to Aerospace Engineering in one of the UK Aerospace priority themes of Systems, Aerodynamics, Aero Structures or Propulsion. - Apply advanced Engineering methods to a range of Aerospace related applications - Optimally select analysis techniques for aircraft and system performance assessment - Critically assess feasibility of analytical, computational and experimental techniques in use and propose practical methods for their improvement.
+- Undertake independent research on a topic elated to the UK Aerospace priority theme of Aircraft Structures. - Apply advanced Engineering methods to a range of Aerospace related applications - Optimally select analysis techniques for aircraft and system performance assessment - Critically assess feasibility of analytical, computational and experimental techniques in use and propose practical methods for their improvement.